LacledesLAN/gamesvr-qcde/README.md

 * QCDE is powered by [Q-Zandronum](https://qzandronum.com/) a modification of the Doom 2 engine that has Quake style movement.
-* This server does not contain any closed-licensed assets made by *ID Software*, It uses the [Freedoom wads](https://freedoom.github.io/download.html) that comes with the installation of QCDE.
+* This server does not contain any closed-licensed assets made by *ID Software*, It uses the [Freedoom wads](https://freedoom.github.io/download.html) that comes with the installation of *Q-Zandronum*.

 ## Linux